s-matthies/simple-prose/README.md

 1. **Basic Text Construction**: A simple system for building text content from individual sentences
 2. **Weather Integration**: Enhanced functionality to incorporate real-time weather data into your text content

-### Key Concepts
-- Simple sentence composition
-- Flexible text construction
-- Weather data integration

-## Weather Integration

-Converts weather data into natural language text, combining a simple prose processing library with OpenWeather API integration.
-It provides formatted weather information for different cities in a readable, prose format.

 ### Features

+- Simple sentence composition and flexible text construction
 - Fetch real-time weather data for any city worldwide
 - Convert weather data into natural language sentences
 - Support for multiple cities simultaneously
 - Flexible output formatting using SimpleProse or ProseBuilder

+## Weather Integration

+Converts weather data into natural language text, combining a simple prose processing library with OpenWeather API integration.
+It provides formatted weather information for different cities in a readable, prose format.

 ## Prerequisites